jeffski13/react-livedata/README.md

 # Pros

-- Faster test times: No browser (headless or otherwise) needed to run tests
+- Faster test times: No browser (headless or otherwise) needed to run tests.
-- Business logic can be taken out of the view layer and down into a dependency injectable class.
+- Business logic can be taken out of the view layer relocated into a dependency-injectable, testable class.

 # Cons

-- initial properties based on variables need to be set in the constructor, away from the declaration
+- Initial properties based on variables need to be set in the constructor, away from the declaration.
+For Example:

 ``` javascript
 constructor(reactObj, injectedDepencency) {